Bjesovi: Reformation, new works and second breakup (2000-2023)

 In April 2016 the band released the single "Probudi se" ("Wake Up"), originally recorded for Bolje ti, but unreleased on the album as the band believed it did not fit into the album concept.
-A month later the band released another song originally recorded for Bolje ti but previously unreleased, "Šta to bi?" ("What Was That?"), and in October of the same year they released the song "Skoro 100%" ("Almost 100%"), also recorded during Bolje ti sessions, featuring lyrics originally written in 1984 by Marinković and Goran Marić.
+A month later the band released another song originally recorded for Bolje ti, "Šta to bi?" ("What Was That?"), and in October of the same year they released the song "Skoro 100%" ("Almost 100%"), also recorded during Bolje ti sessions, featuring lyrics originally written in 1984 by Marinković and Goran Marić.
 In 2018 Metropolis Records released the remastered edition of Sve što vidim i sve što znam.
 2021 Svetla svetlosti was released on CD by the Novi Sad Students' Cultural Centre.

+In September 2023 Marinković announced Bjesovi's second disbandment, stating the circumstances resembling the ones in 1997 are the reason for the end of the band's activity.

 Legacy

 In 2021 the album Bjesovi was polled 2nd, the album Sve što vidim i sve što znam was polled 28th and the album Bolje ti was polled 50th on the list of 100 Best Serbian Albums Since the Breakup of SFR Yugoslavia.
 The list was published in the book Kako (ni)je propao rokenrol u Srbiji (How Rock 'n' Roll in Serbia (Didn't) Came to an End).

 The lyrics of the songs "Ime" and "Vraćam se dole" ("I'm Going Back Down There") were featured in Petar Janjatović's book Pesme bratstva, detinjstva & potomstva: Antologija ex YU rok poezije 1967 - 2007 (Songs of Brotherhood, Childhood & Offspring: Anthology of Ex YU Rock Poetry 1967–2007).